MrYoda/apuppet-android/README.md

 # aPuppet: free and open source remote control of Android devices

-This is the Android application - agent for sharing the Android device screen, sending the screencast to the server, and playing gestures sent by the user controlling the device.
+This is the agent application for sharing the Android device screen, sending the screencast to the server, and playing gestures sent by the user controlling the device.

 aPuppet website: https://apuppet.org